adobe/commerce-cif-graphql-client/README.md

 The `identifier` is used by the adapter factory to resolve clients via the `cq:graphqlClient` property set on any JCR node.
 When this is set on a resource or the resource ancestors, one can write `GraphqlClient client = resource.adaptTo(GraphqlClient.class);`.

+### Caching

+Starting with version `1.4.0`, the client can cache GraphQL `query` requests based on the `cacheConfigurations` parameter.
+This supports the configuration of multiple caches, each being identified by a name and having its own set of caching parameters.
+This ensures that multiple components and services  using cached data can have their own caching strategy and that those will not "collide", for example when one component/service starves a common cache with a a very large amount of requests.
+On the Java side, caching is controlled by the `CachingStrategy` class that can be set in the `RequestOptions` class.

+Because of the limitations of the AEM OSGi configuration console when defining multiple parameters with multiple values, each cache configuration entry must be specified with the following format:
+* `NAME:ENABLE:MAXSIZE:TIMEOUT` like for example `mycache:true:1000:60` where each attribute is defined as:
+  * NAME (String) : the name of the cache
+  * ENABLE (true|false) : enables or disables that cache entry (useful to temporarily disable a cache)
+  * MAXSIZE (Integer) : the maximum size of the cache in number of entries
+  * TIMEOUT (Integer) : the timeout for each cache entry, in minutes

+Note that even if it is enabled, a cache is only used if the `RequestOptions` set by the caller component/service defines the cache name and explicitly sets the `DataFetchingPolicy` to `CACHE_FIRST`.
+This ensures that the behavior of the client is backwards compatible (= caching is skipped by default).
+In addition, a caller can explicitly set the `DataFetchingPolicy` to `NETWORK_ONLY` to skip caching programmatically, even if caching is enabled in the OSGi configuration.

 ## Releases to Maven Central

 Releases are triggered by manually running `mvn release:prepare release:clean` on the `master` branch.
 This automatically pushes a commit with a release git tag like `graphql-client-x.y.z.` which triggers a dedicated `CircleCI` build that performs the deployment of the artifact to Maven Central.